Register with Accessibility Services

 - Use our Documentation Submission and Accommodation Request Form to submit documents to the Office of Accessibility Services.

-- Care providers and health care offices may use our secure file transfer link to submit their patient's documentation.
+- Care providers and health care offices may use our secure file transfer link to submit their patient's documentation directly to OAS.

 When Will Documentation Be Reviewed?